johnbayko/hicp/docs/hicp.rst

     change the content to "Hi there!".

-    When text is added or deleted from the content, the corresponding attribute segment is incremented or decremented.
+    When text is added or deleted from the content, the corresponding attribute segments are incremented or decremented.
 If the segment length reaches 0, then it is removed, and if the value for the segments on either side are the same (always the case for binary attributes), then they are merged.